JonBergman/jonbergman.github.io/about.markdown

 Hello!
 My name is Jon, I am a <strong>product designer</strong> and <strong>technologist</strong> from New Hampshire.
 I have over 10 years of experience designing and building elegant and accessible products for the web.
 Nice to meet you!

-{% include image.html url="/assets/images/family_photo.jpg" description="My family (minus one child).
-Updated picture coming soon!." %}
+{% include image.html url="/assets/images/family_photo.jpg" alt="My beautiful family." %}

 When I am not learning a new skill or building things with my hands, [music](https://soundcloud.com/jon-bergman) is my primary creative outlet.
 I also enjoy the outdoors, travel, trading card games, reading books, video games, art, and sports.
 We are also a foster family and deeply desire to see the next generation and their families be restored.